Power of attorney: Ontario

 In Ontario, a Power of Attorney for Property allows a person (the "grantor") to appoint another person (the "attorney") to make financial and property decisions on their behalf.
 This Power of Attorney for Property includes a Continuing Power of Attorney for Property (CPOA), and a non-continuing Power of Attorney.
 The attorney's authority can be limited or broad, and can take effect immediately or only in certain circumstances (such as the grantor becoming mentally incapable).
 The grantor can also revoke or cancel the Power of Attorney at any time while they still have capacity.

 One can make a power of attorney document oneself for free using a web tool created by Community Legal Education Ontario or have a lawyer do it.
-It is important to note that the Power of Attorney must be in writing, signed by the grantor, and witnessed by someone other than the attorney.
+The Power of Attorney must be in writing, signed by the grantor, and witnessed by someone other than the attorney.

 If one doesn’t make a Power of Attorney, the government will not automatically step in if one can’t manage own affairs.
 In these circumstances a family member has the right to make your health care decisions or apply to become your “guardian” of property.
 Alternatively, someone else – such as a close friend - could apply to make decisions for you in these matters.
 The government, through the Office of the Public Guardian and Trustee (OPGT), acts only in situations where it is legally required and where no other suitable person is available, able and willing.